erikdubois/sunset/README.md

 https://github.com/erikdubois/dwm

-was renamed to sunset so it does not intervene with other projecs also named dwm.
+was renamed to sunset so it does not intervene with other projects also creating an executable called dwm or a .desktop file called dwm.desktop.